ProtoSchool/protoschool.github.io/scripts/README.md

 #### `npm run scripts:build:data`

+This script is run as part of the build process (see [fleek config](../.fleek.json#L11)).
+It should be used to affect any data of the website that you might want to change automatically based on remote sources.

+Currently, only the events list is based on remote data (google spreadsheet events file), and the script performs the following actions:

-As part of the build process (see [fleek config](../.fleek.json#L11)), we fetch all event data for submitted events and write the data for approved events to specific `static/*.json` files so the UI can read these JSON files and render the content as event listings.
-Additionally, we add new event organizers to our Mailchimp audience to subscribe them to our newsletter.
+- fetch all event data for submitted events from the google spreadsheet events list and write the data for approved events to specific `static/*.json` files so the UI can read these JSON files and render the content as event listings.
+- use the email addresses of the users that submitted the events and add them as new event organizers to our Mailchimp audience to subscribe them to our newsletter.
+This is only done if they aren't subscribed yet and only if they have checked the box to accept the subscription when submitting the event.

 Output example: `npm run scripts:build:data -- --dry-run=false`